 speaker

 Will Hickey

-Yeah, so I'd say one big win which we highlighted some of is the cost we were able to cut so quickly out of the acquisitions we made.
-That Bria draw that we bought was north of a $10 for BOE asset and just a few months after getting our hands on it, we've got it down into the eighth and I think there's room to continue to lower it from there.
-So you have some of those tailwinds as you compare Q4 to kind of forward looking 2025.
+Yeah, so, you know, I'd say one big win, which we highlighted some of, is the cost we were able to cut so quickly out of the acquisitions we made.
+You know, that Bria dross that we bought was north of a $10 per BOE asset, and, you know, just a few months after getting our hands on it, we've got it down into the eighth, and I think there's room to continue to lower it from there.
+So you have some of those tailwinds as you compare Q4 to kind of forward-looking 2025.
 We also have just kind of the way our development program sets up relative to some of our midstream contracts.
-I think you'll expect we expect to lower GPMT year over year.
+I think we expect to lower GP&T year over year.
 That's more just a function of where we're drilling than any material change to the business.
-But look, I'd say overall we think controllable cash cost is important to protecting our margin, to protecting our ability to generate free cash flow and free cash flow per share.
-So we'll keep chipping away at it.
-Industry leading G&A, kind of keep pushing on the LOE side, etc. etc. will lead to a better business and ultimately more free cash flow.
+But look, I'd say overall we think controllable cash cost is important to protecting our margin, to protecting our ability to generate free cash flow and free cash flow per share. we'll keep chipping away at it.
+You know, industry-leading G&A, kind of keep pushing on the LOE side, et cetera, et cetera, will lead to a better business and ultimately more free cash flow.

+speaker